Nandrianina7/Usvpa/README.md

 ## Running this plateform

   ### To run this plateform:
-  1. Create a new python environement by following this:
+  - Create a new python environement by following this:
     ```bash
         virtualenv -p python3 env-name
     ```
-  2. Activate your environement
+  - Activate your environement
-  3. Run this follwoing command to install all necessary module for **Flask app**:
+  - Run this follwoing command to install all necessary module for **F  lask app**:
     ```bash
         pip install -r requirements.txt
     ```
-  4. Navigate to frontend directory and install all needed package for **React app**:
+  - Navigate to frontend directory and install all needed package for **React app**:
     ```bash
         cd frontend
         npm install
     ```
-  5. Run the flask server
+  - Run the flask server
     ```bash
         flask run
     ```
-  6. Run the react app
+  - Run the react app
     ```bash
         npm start
     ```
-  7. Go to [http://localhost:3000](http://localhost:3000) to view the output
+  - Go to [http://localhost:3000](localhost:3000) to view the output